How much are you willing to pay for a restaurant meal?

 In France, you’ll notice that any good restaurant (anywhere in the world for that matter) only provides you with a few options.
 This way, you know it’s fresh and manageable for the chefs.
 Here in Southern France, you’ll often see the same options such as confit agneau, steak tartar, steak frites, moules frites, confit veau etc. These are the same plates as the local café offers for the plat du jour.
 Alors, at 43 €, is the price difference worth it?
 The sauce was quite delicious…

 Have you been to a Michelin star restaurant here in the South of France?
 Did you think it’s worth it?
+Do you know how to earn a michelin star?

 I’m someone that doesn’t like to be hovered over.
 When the waiter asks me if everything is fine every 5 minutes I get confused.
 I’ve lived in France for almost 4 years now, they normally just leave you to it!